CSC207-UofT/course-project-team-scouts/phase2/progress_report.md

 In our current design, each database (`Player`/`Team`/`UserDatabase`) gets initialized when the program starts up.
 If there are existing `.ser` files for these databases, they will be loaded into the program.
 Otherwise, empty `Database` objects are created and added to by `CSVAdapter` (and `LoginUseCase`).
 Any classes or methods that used to access the static variable now require `Database` objects to be passed as arguments instead.

 In addition to using generics in `Database`, we also applied them to one of our search classes, `SearchByName`.
 Our previous design would have required separate classes `SearchByPlayerName` and `SearchByTeamName` to enable searching of `Player`s and `Team`s, since the search methods would have different parameters.
 For example, `SearchByPlayerName.search()` would return a `List<Player>`, while `SearchByTeamName.search()` would return a `List<Team>`.
 (Alternatively, we could've used overloading, but this would still result in duplicated code.)
 With our new design, `SearchByName.search()` returns a generic `List<T>`, and the type of `T` will depend on how we initialize the `SearchByName` class.

-- Simplifying `CSVAdapter` (extracting logic)
+This design decision will also **make future expansion of our program easier**, and it **minimizes the amount of duplicated code**.

+Our final major change that has made things easier is that we have simplified `CSVAdapter`.
+For one, we removed the `stringToDouble()` method after realizing that none of the values in our database are decimal values.
+We also removed the need for `updateTeamsDatabase()` by putting all of this logic in the `TeamDatabase` class.
+This means that our adapter class will no longer have to keep track of the teams it has added to the database, which eliminates a lot of complexity from the class.
+The main benefit of extracting logic out of `CSVAdapter` is that if we ever need to switch out our dataset, there is much less to reimplement in whatever concrete `InputAdapter` class we create.
+It also makes `CSVAdapter` **much easier to read, understand, and test**, simply because it has less responsibilities and variables to keep track of.

 ## Questions and Concerns

-- Too many classes?
-Packaging strategy not working?
+- Limitations of our packaging strategy
+  - In Phase 1, we decided to package by component and create six different packages: `data`, `entities`, `io`, `search`, `services`, and `ui`.
+  - Now that we've added even more classes, each package is becoming quite bloated and it is becoming difficult to locate classes in our program.
+  - Also, some of our classes also seem to be in the wrong place.
+For example, the `StatsCalculator` classes are together with the `Database` classes, even though they have no interaction with one another.
+  - Over the next couple of days, we will reconsider the packages we have made and possibly create more granular packages that better describe the classes inside them.
-- Databases being passed through multiple layers?
+- Databases are being down passed through multiple layers
+  - Our `Database` classes are first initialized in the `main()` method of our program, which is stored in the outer layer (`CommandLine`).
+  - Now that we have made the databases non-static, we have to pass each one as an argument to whatever methods are reading from them/adding to them.
+This includes methods in the controller and use case layers.
+    - This means that instances of `Database` are constantly travelling throughout our program, which can lead to issues (possibly a violation of Clean Architecture?).
 - Too much responsibility given to `CommandLine`?
+  - Now that our UI and inputs have become more complex and we have added safety mechanisms so no errors occur in the program, our `CommandLine` class has increased in length.
+  - We have tried to break up the complexity by keeping as much logic as possible in the `Input` classes, and if that wasn't possible, we tried our best to break things up into separate methods.
+  - In the future, it would probably be a good idea to create new UI classes that will handle the inputs that happen before we actually use the `Input` classes
 - Trying to avoid dependency in wrong direction w/ entities and `StatsCalculator` -> means we have to calculate stats every single time we search
 - A lot of duplicated code in input functions
   - Tried to resolve with the default `getInput` method, but there is still some duplication (esp. `InputPlayerAttributes`)